Community Health Worker

 @ William J. Harrison Education Center

-A community health worker is a trusted member of the community she or he serves who assists individuals and communities to adopt healthy behaviors.
-They may also conduct outreach for medical personnel or health organizations to implement programs in the community that promote, maintain, and improve individual and community health.
+Community health workers (CHWs) are trusted members of the community they serve who assist individuals and communities in their adoption of healthy behaviors.
+Community health workers may conduct outreach for community or health organizations to implement programs in the community that promote, maintain, and improve individual and community health.

-Additionally, community health workers may provide information on available resources, provide support and informal counseling, and be advocates for individuals and community health needs.
-Individuals may work in settings such as outreach, patient navigation systems, peer counseling environments, or health aids in schools.
+Additionally, community health workers may also provide: information on available resources, social support and informal counseling, advocate for individuals and community health needs, services such as first aid and blood pressure screening and collect data to help identify community health needs.